caltechlibrary/pubarchiver/README.md

 ⚑ Known issues and limitations
 -------------------------------

-Currently, the only way to indicate that a subset of articles should be obtained from microPublication.org is to use the argument `-a` in combination with a file that contains the list of desired articles, or the `-d` option to indicate a cut-off for the article publication date.
+Currently, the only way to indicate that a subset of articles should be obtained from microPublication.org is to use the option `-a` in combination with a file that contains the list of desired articles, or the `-d` option to indicate a cut-off for the article publication date.

 ⁇ Getting help and support